samuraraujo/Experiments/experiments/ISWC2012/README.md

 This repository contains the source code and the results of the experiments that we did for ISWC 2012 (submitted) paper entitle Effective and Efficient Candidate Selection over Multiple Heterogeneous Datasets.

-If you wish to try Sonda, you can download an operational versio of it at:
+If you wish to try Sonda, you can download it as a command line tool at:

 	https://github.com/samuraraujo/SONDA-EFFICIENT-SPARQL-BASED-RDF-INTERLINK